itm/testbed-runtime/README.md

 Mailing List
 ------------

-There's a user mailing list (testbed-runtime-users@itm.uni-luebeck.de) you are free to join by sending an e-mail to testbed-runtime-users-subscribe@itm.uni-luebeck.de, to unsubscribe please send an e-mail to testbed-runtime-users-unsubscribe@itm.uni-luebeck.de.
+There's a user mailing list ([testbed-runtime-users@itm.uni-luebeck.de](mailto:testbed-runtime-users@itm.uni-luebeck.de)) you are free to join.
+  * You can join by sending an e-mail to [testbed-runtime-users-subscribe@itm.uni-luebeck.de](mailto:testbed-runtime-users-subscribe@itm.uni-luebeck.de).
+  * To unsubscribe please send an e-mail to [testbed-runtime-users-unsubscribe@itm.uni-luebeck.de](mailto:testbed-runtime-users-unsubscribe@itm.uni-luebeck.de).
-You can also visit the [mailing list archives][tr-mailinglist].
-Community and developer support will be preferably given through this list.
+  * You can also visit the [mailing list archives][tr-mailinglist].

+Community and developer support will be given through this list only!

 Binary Downloads
 ----------------